Mike Bousselot

-Michael Bousselot is an American attorney, political advisor, and politician serving as a member of the Iowa Senate from the 21st District.
-Previously, he was a member of the Iowa House of Representatives, representing the 37th district.
-He originally assumed office on September 15, 2021 after a special election.
+Michael Robert Bousselot (born November 2, 1982) is an American attorney, political advisor, and politician serving as a member of the Iowa Senate from the 21st District.
+From 2021-2023, he was a member of the Iowa House of Representatives, representing the 37th district.
+He is a Republican.
+Bousselot has been described as having "deep personal, professional and economic ties" to Summit Agricultural Group.

 Early life and education

-Bousellot earned a Bachelor of Business Administration in accounting and a Master of Accountancy from the University of Iowa, followed by a Juris Doctor from the Drake University Law School.
+Bousselot earned a Bachelor of Business Administration in accounting and a Master of Accountancy from the University of Iowa while playing rugby, followed by a Juris Doctor from the Drake University Law School.